geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

 You should have Keycloak's Client id ("myclient") and the client secret.
 The configuration JSON is available at `https://YOUR_KEYCLOAK_HOST/realms/{YOUR REALM NAME}/.well-known/openid-configuration```

-Your environment variables will looks like this;
+Your environment variables will looks like this:

 .. code-block:: properties